 - If you have to leave your home because of the violence or abuse, we can refer you to a place of safety such as a refuge or safe house.

-- We can help you get in touch with agencies such as SPLITZ who can help to support you.
+- We can help you get in touch with agencies such as FearLess (formerly Splitz) who can help to support you.

-Contact the Housing Advice Team if you would like any further information or advice.
+Contact the Housing Advice Team on the number below if you would like any further information or advice.